Travelers to Africa often ask us, “Do they speak English in Uganda?”

 English is Uganda’s official language and the language of instruction in schools and institutions in the country.
 Children start studying the language as early as a pre-primary school.

 English Speaking Tourists coming on Safari will have no problems ordering food or drink, going on a gorilla or Chimpanzee Trek, or being with a safari driver-guide at their side.
 In Uganda, the plus for tourists is that you can have some intelligent conversations in English.

-Uganda being the Number 1 English Speaking Country is an Added Plus: On a Safari all staff at lodges, rangers in parks, Tourism Police, Porters for your Gorilla Trek, most of all your driver-guide, they all speak English.
-There still might be some cultural differences however if you speak English most everyone that you will be in contact will understand you, your requests and be able to attend to your need.
+Uganda being the Number 1 English Speaking Country is an Added Plus: On a Safari, all staff at lodges, rangers in parks, Tourism Police, Porters for your Gorilla Trek, most of all your driver-guide, they all speak English.
+There still might be some cultural differences; however, if you talk to English, most everyone that you will be in contact with will understand you, your requests, and be able to attend to your needs.
 That is a huge added plus when compared to other countries in Africa.

-Do they Speak English in Uganda?
-Most often they do but at times throw in phrases that you think mean one thing when they actually mean another.
+Do They Speak English in Uganda?
+Most often, they do, but at times, throw in phrases that you think mean one thing when they say another.
 That I sUgLish – Ugandan English, it is English, sounds like English but here and there are phrases you are clueless about such as someone announcing that they are going on a short call and you think they are off to make a phone call while in Uganda it means that they are going to the bathroom.
 Perplexed, Ugandan English has its own, let us say personality, English with a Ugandan Twist locally referred to as UgLIsh meaning Ugandan English.

 The Guardian and many other newspapers have written articles on UgLish – the Ugandan form of English.

 I think it adds a level of delightful humor into the conversation.